epj33/cs3370/1_portsetter/README.md

 ### Installing

-unzip the deleverable to the desired location. go to the install location. run the Linux Setup utility, called linuxSetup.sh
+unzip the deleverable to the desired location.
+go to the install location.
+run the Linux Setup utility, called linuxSetup.sh

 ```
 $ ./linuxSetup.sh
 ```

-this will "make" the binary file, run the tests, and set up an alias for setport.
+This will "make" the binary file, run the tests, and set up an alias for setport.
 Output from running the above command will look like:

 ```